CapyTainh/CapyTainh.io/README.md

 Since I do want to be an expert in the security field and become a certified pen-tester, I decided to take more time focusing on feeding more knowledge to myself.
 As such, I set a couple of self-challenges to push myself further.

 * Learn to pen-test in Kali Linux (plus Nmap, Wireshark and Burp Suite) :man_technologist: 1-2 hours a day without distraction.
-* Read :newspaper: and be always up-to-date with what is happening in the current war, and not only.
+* Read :newspaper: and be always up-to-date with major security and political news, and not only.
 * Workout:weight_lifting_man: by going to the gym at least 3 times a week, for a healthy body.
 * Avoid spending too much time on TikTok or Youtube :skull_and_crossbones:.